Play Live Radio

 "Many of us have seen the horrifying and painful video, which makes it clear that the Trump administration's explanation of this shooting is pure gaslighting," Harris said.

-President Donald Trump wrote on social media, "I have just viewed the clip of the event which took place in Minneapolis, Minnesota.
+On social media, President Donald Trump stated, "I have just viewed the clip of the event which took place in Minneapolis, Minnesota.
 It is a horrible thing to watch.
 The woman screaming was, obviously, a professional agitator, and the woman driving the car was very disorderly, obstructing and resisting, who then violently, willfully, and viciously ran over the ICE Officer, who seems to have shot her in self defense.

 "Based on the attached clip, it is hard to believe he is alive, but is now recovering in the hospital.
 The situation is being studied, in its entirety, but the reason these incidents are happening is because the Radical Left is threatening, assaulting, and targeting our Law Enforcement Officers and ICE Agents on a daily basis.